Inverse Optimization on Hierarchical Networks: An Application to Breast Cancer Clinical Pathways: Introduction

 \section{Introduction}

 Clinical pathways are standardized processes that outline the steps required for managing a specific disease \cite{campbell1998integrated,de2006defining}.
 They are designed with the goal of optimizing patient outcomes such as survival or quality of life.
 Previous research has shown that following clinical pathways can prolong survival, increase patient satisfaction, reduce wait times, reduce in-hospital complication rates, reduce hospital length of stay, and reduce cost of care \cite{rotter2010clinical,rotter2012effects, panella2003reducing,schmidt2018national,vanounou2007deviation,van2013dynamic}.
 However, patient-traversed pathways can deviate from the recommended pathways for many reasons, and it is important for a health system to be able to identify and quantify the impact of such deviations.
 Monitoring variation in patient-traversed pathways against the clinical pathways can help decision-makers pinpoint opportunities for improvement in the health system.
 Thus, having tools to facilitate rigorous quantitative measurement of pathway deviation is an important enabler for improving care delivery \cite{forster2020can}.
 Since ``clinical pathway'' is a general term that can be used to describe different types of products developed to support clinical decision making and streamlining of care, in this paper we use the term \textit{reference pathway} to describe a series of recommended pathways for a group of patients based on their disease characteristics.
+To give an idea, if the health system is modeled as a network, where nodes represent activities a patient can undertake (e.g., imaging, surgery, etc.), then a reference pathway would be a path in the network.